RedFerret61/VeeHarmGen/README.md

 This uses create_chord_map.py and create_styles.py.

-The "create_chord_map.py" tool can analyse an mxl file to create chord data files (.json) representing the chords for that file.
+The "create_chord_map.py" tool can analyse mxl files in a directory to create chord data files (.json) representing the chords for that file.
 By default the output is placed in the input/style directory.

 Normal run inputs specified song file and outputs to input/style:

 Note: ensure input filename does not contain spaces.

-    create_chord_map.py -m input\music\placeholder_chords\berlinAlexandersRagtime.mxl
-    create_chord_map.py -m input\music\placeholder_chords\fosterBrownHair.mxl
+    create_chord_map.py -m private/input/music/placeholder_chords/classical_classical_2/ -o private/input/style/classical_classical_2/

 Now check the chord data file, e.g. XXX-_-ptc.json, contains the expected chords from input\music\placeholder_chords\XXX_normalised.mxl

+Note:
+- Double slash chords are ignored e.g. replace C/g/G with C/G

-If not, the input file may be corrupted and need recreating.
+If not, the input file may be corrupted and need recreating, or input chords may need manually correcting.

 Note: although the song may appear to be incorrectly normalised, later VeeHarmGen.py will transpose the input tune similarly so the chords should match.